kareldonk/QuantumGate/README.md

 ## Documentation

-Documentation can be found in the [Wiki](https://github.com/kareldonk/QuantumGate/wiki).
+Documentation can be found in the [wiki](https://github.com/kareldonk/QuantumGate/wiki).

 ## Examples

-A listing of examples to get you started quickly can be found in the [Wiki](https://github.com/kareldonk/QuantumGate/wiki/Examples).
+A listing of examples to get you started quickly can be found in the [wiki](https://github.com/kareldonk/QuantumGate/wiki/Examples).

+## Tutorials

+A small but growing collection of tutorials can be found in the [wiki](https://github.com/kareldonk/QuantumGate/wiki).

 ## License